adamk5550/docs/Tools/Git/3 Commands.md

   master
 ```

-Running `git branch` proceeded with a unused branch name will branch from the HEAD (latest commit in the current branch) and create it, but not check it out.
-See [git checkout](#git-checkout) for more info about checking out branches.
+Providing a *branch* creates a new branch providing the branch name is unique and unused.
+The branch is created from the HEAD (latest commit in the current branch), but is not automatically [checked out](#git-checkout).

 ### Options

 #### -a, --all

-Shows both local and remote branches, colour-coded green and red respectively.
+List both local and remote branches, coloured green and red respectively.
 Useful for showing remote branches not yet tracked locally.

 #### -d, -D, --delete

-Deletes the branch specified after the option flag. `-D` is a forceful version of `-d` which can be used to delete branches not up to date with the remote repo.
+Delete the provided *branch*. `-d` will refuse to delete branches not up to date with the remote repository, use `-D` to force delete.

 #### -v, -vv, --verbose

-Displays more information about the branches listed. `-v` shows the last commit message and SHA, `-vv` additionally shows upstream (linked remote) branches when present:
+Display more information when listing branches. `-v` adds the last commit message and shortened SHA, `-vv` additionally adds upstream (linked remote) branches when present:

 ```
   feature/ID-1234 ba3c79b ID-1234: Corrected off-by-1 error in calculator